pwinckles/rocfl/README.md

 have not been specified:

-- `rocfl-staging`: By default, new object versions are staged in this extension's directory the contents of which are an OCFL repository.
+- `rocfl-staging`: By default, new object versions are staged in this extension's directory the contents of which are OCFL repository like.
-- `rocfl-locks`: This extension contains object file locks to provide limited concurrent modification protection.
+- `rocfl-locks`: This extension contains object file locks that provide limited concurrent modification protection.

 ## Install